Principled Interpolation in Normalizing Flows: Conclusion

 \section{Conclusion}

-In this paper, we highlighted the limitations of linear interpolation in flow-based generative models using a Gaussian base distribution.
+This paper highlighted the limitations of linear interpolation in flow-based generative models using a Gaussian base distribution.
 As a remedy, we proposed to focus on base representations with a fixed norm where the interpolation naturally overcomes those limitations and introduced normalizing flows onto unit $p$-norm spheres.
-Specifically, we showed for the cases $p\in\{1,2\}$ that we can operate on the unit simplex and unit hypersphere, respectively.
-We introduced a computationally efficient way of using a Dirichlet distribution as a base distribution for $p=1$ and leveraged a von Mises-Fisher distribution using a stereographic projection onto a hypersphere for $p=2$.
+Specifically, we showed for the cases $p\in\{1,2\}$ that we could operate on the unit simplex and unit hypersphere, respectively.
+We introduced a computationally efficient way of using a Dirichlet distribution as a base distribution for the case of $p=1$ and leveraged a von Mises-Fisher distribution using a stereographic projection onto a hypersphere for the case $p=2$.
 Although the former suffered from numerical instabilities in a few experiments, our experimental results showed superior performance in terms of bits per dimension on test data and FID and KID scores on interpolation paths that resulted in natural transitions from one image to another.
-This was also confirmed by visually comparing interpolation paths on CIFAR10.
+This was also confirmed by visually comparing interpolation paths on CIFAR10 and Fashion-MNIST.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

-This research was financed in part by the Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior (CAPES), Brazil, Finance Code 001 and by FAPESP (grant 2018/19350-5).
+This research was financed in part by the Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior (CAPES), Brazil, Finance Code 001 and by FAPESP (grants 2017/24005-2 and 2018/19350-5).